Pregnancy Health: why Vitamin D and Vitamin k are Important

 Although not as well known as vitamin D, research also shows that vitamin K is important during pregnancy to help maintain healthy calcium levels.
 Vitamin K works closely with vitamin D to help transfer calcium into the bones.
 It also increases the activity of a protein called osteocalcin, which makes it possible for the bones to absorb calcium.

 Deficiencies in vitamin K have been linked to osteoporosis and “hardening” of the arteries, or arterial calcification.
-Other studies have suggested that daily intake of 800 IU of vitamin D combined with 45 mcg of vitamin K and 1,300 mg of calcium can reduce the lifetime risk of bone fracture by as much as 25 percent.
+Other studies have suggested that daily intake of 800 IU of vitamin D combined with 45 mcg of vitamin K and 1,300 mg of calcium can reduce the lifetime risk of bone fracture.
+This is by as much as 25 percent.

 The daily recommended intake of vitamin K is 90 mcg a day for women.
 Good sources of vitamin K include leafy greens like spinach, as well as broccoli, kidney beans, and other food sources.